julien-nc/nextcloud-webdav-filepicker/README.md

 * enableGetUploadFileLink (boolean): show the "Get files link" button (default: true)
 * enableUploadFiles (boolean): show the "Upload files" button (default: true)

-Set login and password to `null` to let the file picker authenticate through the web login flow and get an app password by its own.
+Set login and password/accessToken to `null` to let the file picker authenticate through the web login flow and get an app password by itself.

 Here is a minimal example getting files paths and displaying them in the console: